TiagoMagalhaes1232507/Testando-projeto/docs/sprint02/us004/02.tests/readme.md

-# US 004 - Create a discussion
+# US 004 - Create Text Post

 ## 1. Tests

 ### 1.1.
 Check Required Fields Validation

-**Test 1:** Check that it is not possible to create a discussion without filling in all required fields (Title and Text). - AC1.
+**Test 1:** Check that it is not possible to create a Text Post without filling in all required fields (Title and Text). - AC1.

 **Steps:**